hphelion/documentation/cli.unix.articles.migration.md

 **Note**: You can use this account only to perform migrations.

-To create a UNIX CLI account to be used to migrate objects from the account `sharkey` on the Rackspace server:
+To create a UNIX CLI for HP Cloud account to be used to migrate objects from the account `sharkey` on the Rackspace server:

     $ hpcloud account:setup -p rackspace sharkey
     ****** Setup your Rackspace sharkey account ******